S&C Started with a Breakthrough Invention . . .

 It was a breakthrough idea . . . and they knew it.
 In 1911, the two men formed Schweitzer and Conrad, Inc., today known as S&C Electric Company.
 Thus began a 100-year journey of innovation as electricity transformed society — a journey that continues today with a new revolution driven by electronics and renewable energy.

 . . .
 And the Innovations Continue Today

 Since the company’s founding, S&C has championed innovation, introducing unique technology that minimizes the impact of — and even prevents — power outages.
 We continue to advance new solutions for electric power delivery systems as the electric grid undergoes transformative change in this century.
 Utilities today are working to integrate renewable energy sources, address peak loading issues, and manage the demand aberrations of plug-in electric vehicles.
 S&C is innovating technologies essential for the increasingly dynamic and complex electric grid, with breakthrough offerings including the award-winning IntelliRupter® PulseCloser® Fault Interrupter, TripSaver® II Cutout-Mounted Recloser, IntelliTeam® SG Automation Restoration System, and systems that integrate energy storage to the grid.

 S&C also opened its Advanced Technology Center (ATC), a high-power testing laboratory that enables S&C to accelerate the development and delivery of solutions that are essential for the intelligent grid of the 21st century.

 Today, S&C is a global company with operations around the world.
-Learn more at the link below and watch the following video.
+Learn more by watching the following video.